How to Create a Kubernetes Cluster Using CREODIAS OpenStack Magnum

 Also in the Horizon’s “Compute” panel you can see the virtual machines which were created for master and worker nodes:

 Node names start with kubernetes because that is the name of the cluster in lower case.

 Resources tied up from one attempt of creating a cluster are not automatically reclaimed when you again attempt to create a new cluster.
 Therefore, several attempts in a row will lead to a stalemate situation, in which no cluster will be formed until all of the tied up resources are freed up.

 What To Do Next

-To see what transpires within a Kubernetes cluster in a visual way, see article How To Access Kubernetes Cluster Post Deployment Using Kubectl On Creodias OpenStack Magnum.
+To access your newly created cluster from command line, see article How To Access Kubernetes Cluster Post Deployment Using Kubectl On CREODIAS OpenStack Magnum.

 To work with EODATA from a Kubernetes cluster, see article Accessing EODATA from Kubernetes Pods in CREODIAS Cloud using boto3.